-To analyse the influence of the synoptic systems in the ocean surface wave variability we used the "Atlantic extratropical cyclone tracks in 41 years of ERA5 and CFSR/CFSv2 databases" (Gramcianinov et al., 2020b), which consists of a database containing cyclone track information from 1979 to 2019 for all Atlantic Ocean.
+To analyse the influence of the synoptic systems in the wave climate variability we used the "Atlantic extratropical cyclone tracks in 41 years of ERA5 and CFSR/CFSv2 databases" (Gramcianinov et al., 2020b), which consists of a database containing cyclone track information from 1979 to 2019 for all Atlantic Ocean.
 The extratropical cyclones were tracked using the TRACK algorithm (Hodges, 1994, 1995) following the method developed by Hoskins and Hodges (2002, 2005).
 The minimum duration and displacement of the cyclones are 24 hours and 1000 km, and only cyclones that spent a part of their life cycle within South Atlantic extratropical latitudes (85°S-25°S, 75°W-20°E) are considered.
 More information regarding the database method and evaluation are available in Gramcianinov et al. (2020a).

 Cyclone genesis and track spatial statistics, i.e., density, were computed using TRACK utilities applying the spherical kernel estimator method (Hodges, 1996).
 Cyclogenesis density was built by using the position (latitude, longitude) where each cyclone was first detected by the algorithm, i.e., the first time-step of each track, while the track density considered the entire cyclone tracks.
-The significance for the differences of the cyclones spatial distributions between Empirical Orthogonal Function (EOF)/principal-component time series (PC) positive and negative phases (see Sect.
+The significance for the differences of the cyclones spatial distributions between EOF/PC positive and negative phases (see Sect.
 3.1) was calculated using Monte Carlo test (Hodges, 2008) with 1000 samples of the set of tracks for each phase.